julia-vscode/StaticLint.jl/README.md

 ### Passes
-For a given experssion `x` this pass will:
+For a given expression `x` this pass will:

 * Handle import statements (`resolve_import`).
 This either explicitly imports variables into the current state (for statements such as `import/using SomeModule: binding1, binding2`) or makes the exported bindings of a modules available more generally (e.g. `using SomeOtherModule`).
 The availability of includable packages is handled by the `getsymbolserver` function called on the `state.server`.
 * Determine whether `x` introduces a new variable. `mark_bindings!` performs this and may mark bindings for child nodes of `x` (e.g. when called on an expression that defines a `Function` this will mark the arguments of the signature as introducing bindings.)